 The tester designs, implements, and executes tests to mitigate risks.
 This includes the set of features, behaviors, quality characteristics, and attributes that impact customer, user, and stakeholder satisfaction.

 Throughout the project, the team should be alert to additional information that may change the set of risks and/or the level of risk associated with known quality risks.
 The quality risk analysis should be adjusted periodically, resulting in adjustments to testing.
 Adjustments include identifying new risks, reassessing the level of existing risks, and evaluating the effectiveness of risk mitigation measures.

 Quality risks can also be mitigated before test execution begins.
 For example, if issues with user stories are identified during risk identification, the project team can thoroughly review the user stories to mitigate the risk.

 EstimatingTesting Effort Based on Content and Risk

-During release planning, the Agile team estimates the effort required to complete the release.
-The estimate addresses the testing effort as well.
-A common estimation technique used in Agile projects is planning poker, a consensus-based technique.
+During release planning, the agile team estimates the effort required to complete the release.
+The estimate also refers to the testing effort.
+A commonly used estimation technique in agile projects is planning poker, a consensus-based technique.
 The product owner or customer reads a user story to the estimators.
-Each estimator has a deck of cards with values similar to the Fibonacci sequence (i.e., 0, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, …) or any other progression of choice(e.g., shirt sizes ranging from extra-small to extra-extra-large).
-The values represent the number of story points, effort days, or other units in which the team estimates.
-The Fibonacci sequence is recommended because the numbers in the sequence reflect that uncertainty grows proportionally with the size of the story.
-A high estimate usually means that the story is not well understood or should be broken down into multiple smaller stories.
+Each estimator has a deck of cards with values similar to the Fibonacci sequence (i.e., 0, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, …) or any other progression (e.g., shirt sizes from extra-small to extra-extra-large).
+The values represent the number of story points, effort days, or other units the team estimates.
+The Fibonacci sequence is recommended because the numbers in the sequence reflect that uncertainty increases proportionally with story size.
+A high estimate usually means that the story is not well understood or should be broken into several smaller stories.